A Turnaround at Grand Portage

-An Indian tribe and a national park unit find common ground.
+A Native American Tribe and a national park unit find common ground

-In 1729 a Cree Indian named Auchagah gave a French explorer a simple map drawn on birch bark, using bits of charcoal.
+In 1729, a member of the Cree Nation named Auchagah gave a French explorer a simple map drawn on birch bark, using bits of charcoal.
 It depicted a chain of lakes, rivers, and overland portages that would allow anyone in a kayak or a canoe to travel from Lake Superior deep into the uncharted western wilderness.
-The route began with a rocky 8.5-mile footpath that Indians called Kitchi Onigaming (Ojibwe for “the Great Carrying Place”), which the French would later name Grand Portage.
+The route began with a rocky 8.5-mile footpath that Native Americans called Kitchi Onigaming (Ojibwe for “the Great Carrying Place”), which the French would later name Grand Portage.

-Negotiated under a law known as the Indian Self-Governance Act, the agreement makes the Grand Portage Band of Minnesota Chippewa Indians a partner in operating the park.
+Negotiated under a law known as the Indian Self-Governance Act, the agreement makes the Grand Portage Band of Lake Superior Chippewa a partner in operating the park.
 It accords the band responsibility for all of the park’s maintenance duties, for which the band receives one-quarter of the park’s annual budget.

 But the self-governance agreement is only one of many ways in which the band and park have worked together, says Superintendent Tim Cochrane.
 The two groups have also collaborated on dozens of other projects.
 “There is a merger of fortunes and perspectives going on at this tiny little park that usually doesn’t go on,” says Cochrane.
 “It’s been mutually beneficial.”

 But getting to this point hasn’t been easy.
 In 1958 the Grand Portage Band donated land inside its reservation, just seven miles from the Canadian border in the far northeastern tip of the state, to establish the site.
-This singular park unit commemorates the history of the fur trade and the heritage of the Ojibwe Indians, whose descendants formed the modern-day tribe.
-Today, the monument and the reservation are so geographically entwined that from his offices, tribe chairman Norman Deschampe can see the 15-foot-high cedar fence that borders the park’s reconstructed fur-trading post.
+This singular park unit commemorates the history of the fur trade and the heritage of the Ojibwe people, whose descendants formed the modern-day Tribe.
+Today, the monument and the reservation are so geographically entwined that from his offices, Tribe chairman Norman Deschampe can see the 15-foot-high cedar fence that borders the park’s reconstructed fur-trading post.

-When the tribe donated the land, its members hoped that the new park unit, complete with a visitor center and museum, would revitalize the reservation’s struggling economy and bring jobs to Grand Portage.
+When the Tribe donated the land, its members hoped that the new park unit, complete with a visitor center and museum, would revitalize the reservation’s struggling economy and bring jobs to Grand Portage.
 But as the years passed, the promised jobs did not materialize, and neither did a visitor center.
 Instead, the park moved its superintendent into an office in Grand Marais, 37 miles away.
-Meanwhile, dramatic shifts in federal Indian policy were unfolding—changes that would have a big impact on parks such as Grand Portage.
+Meanwhile, dramatic shifts in federal Native American policy were unfolding — changes that would have a big impact on parks such as Grand Portage.

-Like many other federal government agencies, the Park Service has a history of struggling with Indian relations.
+Like many other federal government agencies, the Park Service has a history of struggling with Native American relations.
 When Congress established the first park at Yellowstone, officials pushed out the Shoshone, Crow, and other bands that had inhabited the land for thousands of years.
 Similar events unfolded at Glacier, Yosemite, and other early parks.
-The “wilderness” was for vacationers, and Indians belonged on reservations, the thinking went.
-(The parks were not opposed to employing Indians in exhibits, demonstrations, and promotions to attract visitors.
-Some elements of Indian culture are still integral to the parks—note the arrowhead shape of the Park Service insignia.)
+The “wilderness” was for vacationers, and Native Americans belonged on reservations, the thinking went.
+(The parks were not opposed to employing Native Americans in exhibits, demonstrations, and promotions to attract visitors.
+Some elements of Native American culture are still integral to the parks — note the arrowhead shape of the Park Service insignia.)

-But soon after Grand Portage was created, the federal government dramatically reversed its stance toward Indian tribal authority.
-Until the 1960s, the government had advocated a policy known as “termination,” which aimed to rid tribes of their authority.
-The government also instituted programs intended to move Indians from reservations to urban areas, where they would be assimilated into the rest of the population.
+But soon after Grand Portage was created, the federal government dramatically reversed its stance toward Tribal authority.
+Until the 1960s, the government had advocated a policy known as “termination,” which aimed to rid Tribes of their authority.
+The government also instituted programs intended to move Native Americans from reservations to urban areas, where they would be assimilated into the rest of the population.
 But the 1960s ushered in Lyndon Johnson’s Great Society, which targeted poverty and racial injustice.
-Assimilation as an official federal policy ended in 1968, and U.S. presidents began endorsing the concepts of Indian self-determination and sovereign tribal governments.
+Assimilation as an official federal policy ended in 1968, and U.S. presidents began endorsing the concepts of Native self-determination and sovereign Tribal governments.

 In theory, such an agreement would be a straightforward undertaking: simply sign a paper that says maintenance staff now work for the Grand Portage Band.
 In reality, the “simple” task entailed two-and-a-half years of intricate legal negotiations, for example, on how band members who had done park maintenance for decades could shift employment from the Park Service to the band without sacrificing their benefits.